Getting Started with Copilot Studio: The Setup No One Explains

 Before anything else, you need a tenant — your own Microsoft 365 environment where you’re the admin and you control everything.

-The Microsoft 365 Developer Program gives you a free E5 sandbox tenant with 25 user licenses, preloaded with sample data.
+The Microsoft 365 Developer Program typically gives you a free E5 sandbox tenant with sample users and preloaded data.
 E5 is the highest M365 tier — you get Teams, SharePoint, Exchange, and everything that comes with it, all included.

 How to set it up: